 Fort Worth photographer Augustus R. Mignon took this photo while Quanah Parker and Yellow Bear were in town.
-Yellow Bear is seated at left; Comanche medicine man Isa-Tai is seated at right.
 Quanah Parker is standing at left.
-The younger man standing at right probably is Isa-Tai’s eldest son.
-George W. Briggs, foreman of Dan Waggoner‘s ranch who accompanied the Indians to town, may be the man standing next to Parker.
+Yellow Bear is seated at left.
 (Photo from DeGolyer Library, Southern Methodist University.)

-The next morning—December 20—the two men did not appear at the hotel for breakfast.
+The next morning—December 20—Parker and Yellow Bear did not appear at the hotel for breakfast.
 Someone reported smelling gas in the Taylor & Barr building.
 Hotel employees could get no response from room 78.
 Alarmed, hotel employees forced open the door.